tienminhvy/FMDEditor/README.md

 # FMDEditor
-A web app for managing Markdown posts using Django
+A web app for managing Markdown posts using Django.
+FMDEditor stands for Fast Mark Down Editor.

 # Requirement